SuperMix: Supervising the Mixing Data Augmentation: Introduction

 \section{Introduction}

+Despite the revolutionary performance of deep neural networks (DNNs), they easily overfit when the training set is qualitatively or quantitatively deficient \cite{srivastava2014dropout,zhang2016understanding}.
+Quality of the data can be interpreted as how well the data is expressive of the true distribution of inputs in the underlying task.
+This helps the model to learn discriminative patterns likely to occur at inference time.
+Quantity of the data, on the other hand, allows the model to observe discriminative patterns from different views and generalize the task-specific notions according to the major factors of variation in the input domain.
+Although analytical analysis of such important properties of the data has remained arduous \cite{kang2014convolutional}, empirical evaluations on training deep models often highlight a common observation: incorporating more data leads to a better generalization \cite{schmidt2018adversarially,hestness2017deep}.
+Hence, data augmentation has become a fundamental component of the training paradigms, aiming to enlarge the training set by transforming images in the given dataset.

-A principal approach for improving the generalization of deep neural networks (DNNs) is data augmentation which enlarges the training set by transforming images in the given dataset.
-The classical data augmentation performs a fixed combination of random transformations, such as horizontal flip, crop, scale, color manipulation, and cut out, on the input images \cite{krizhevsky2009learning,han2017deep,devries2017improved}.
-Recently, notable efforts have been devoted to improving the augmentation, \eg by automating the search for the optimal augmentation policies \cite{cubuk2019autoaugment,lim2019fast,ho2019population,cubuk2019randaugment}.
-Most of the previous augmentation methods have focused on transforming single images while ignoring the potentially very useful combination of multiple images for the augmentation.
+Conventional image data augmentation involves combinations of context-preserving transformations, such as horizontal flip, crop, scale, color manipulation, and cut out \cite{krizhevsky2009learning,han2017deep,devries2017improved}.
+Recently, notable efforts have been devoted to improving the augmentation, \eg, by automating the search for the optimal augmentation policies \cite{cubuk2019autoaugment,lim2019fast,cubuk2019randaugment}.
+The majority of these methods have focused on transforming single images, while ignoring the potentially very useful combination of multiple images for augmentation.

-To address this shortcoming, several recent studies have considered merging multiple images for the augmentation \cite{lemley2017smart,perez2017effectiveness,zhang2017mixup,guo2019mixup,yun2019cutmix,tokozume2018between}.
-The performance of these methods is restricted by the lack of supervision, preventing them from exploiting the full potential of input images.
-Consequently, the current mixing functions are not rigorous enough and often suppress visual patterns by averaging or covering features in one image with the trivial features, \eg from the background, in another image.
-The lack of supervision further constrains the performance of training on the mixed images since the corresponding pseudo labels are not accurate.
-Mixing images from the same class can alleviate this issue but significantly reduces the diversity of the produced images.
-The knowledge of a teacher can be employed to address these issues by devising a more comprehensive mixing function and producing accurate soft labels for the mixed images.
+To address this shortcoming, several studies have considered combining multiple images to construct novel images \cite{lemley2017smart,perez2017effectiveness, zhang2017mixup,yun2019cutmix,tokozume2018between}.
+However, these methods either mix images blindly and disregard the salient regions \cite{zhang2017mixup,guo2019mixup,yun2019cutmix,tokozume2018between} or do not scale to large-scale problems \cite{lemley2017smart}.
+Furthermore, the current mixing functions are not expressive enough and often suppresses visual patterns by averaging or covering features in one image with the trivial features in another image.
+The corresponding pseudo labels are also not accurate and constrain the training performance \cite{guo2019mixup}.